manish-singh-bisht/Redis-From-Scratch/document_it.md

 4. "GET": gets a value from a key
 5. "CONFIG": gets the configuration of the server
 6. "KEYS": returns all the keys that match the pattern
-7. "TYPE": returns the type of the key
+7. "TYPE": returns the type of the key,
+   1. return stream if the key is a stream key
 8. "XADD": adds a new entry to a stream, creates a stream if it doesn't exist
 9. "XRANGE":